martinvirtel/newsmlg2-testdata/README.md

 | experiments/jex-classifier-result.xml | Result of a classification of the documents in data/20170629-dpa-sample.tar.xz with the JRC EuroVoc Indexer JEX (see below) |

+## News Image Data:

+the directory [data/images](data/images) contains samples of images and the corresponding NewsML G2 Image data that gets delivered together with the images. dpa makes sure EXIF and IPTC data that was present in the original file is deleted before delivering the image to customers.

+Image metadata is represented by NewsML G2 newsItem objects, which are documented on the [newsItem documentation on the IPTC Website](http://www.iptc.org/std/NewsML-G2/2.25/specification/XML-Schema-Doc-Power/NewsItem.html).

+The XML documents you find in [data/images](data/images) are newsMessage XML documents that contain the newsItem objects that represents the image.

 ## Experiment in classification with the JRC EuroVoc Indexer JEX

 The EU's Joint Research Center in Ispra has published a pre-trained elassifier that classifies texts in 22 languages according to [Eurovoc](http://eurovoc.europa.eu), a multilingual thesaurus used by EU institutions.
 This classifier is called *JRC EuroVoc Indexer JEX*, it looks a bit dated but it is [free to download](https://ec.europa.eu/jrc/en/language-technologies/jrc-eurovoc-indexer), and you can download a paper discribing it [here](https://ec.europa.eu/jrc/sites/jrcsh/files/2012_LREC-JEX_Steinberger-et-al.pdf).